 Strider is your stereotypical idea of a videogame, through and through: you play as a futuristic ninja.
 You deflect robots’ bullets with your knife.
 You blaze through cyber-Soviet basses, slicing heavily armed guards in half as if they were nothing.
 You throw explosive kunai.
 You leave the Earth’s orbit for a climatic final boss battle with a massive, screen-filling space dragon.
 You do this for story reasons that are literally irrelevant.
-Strider revels in all the adrenaline-fuelled action evocative of the early arcade days where videogames were lightning fast and utterly detached from any semblance of realism; the game seems to know exactly what it is, and despite the occasional stumble, delivers well on its promise to be a fulfilling arcade-style romp.
+Strider revels in all the adrenaline-fuelled action evocative of the early arcade days, when videogames were lightning fast and utterly detached from any semblance of realism; the game seems to know exactly what it is, and despite the occasional stumble, delivers well on its promise to be a fulfilling arcade-style romp.

-The overall structure works out pretty well, as proven the by the success of all the other games that have employed it over the years.
-In Strider however, it is not used quite as elegantly as say, Super Metroid.
-To really pull off the whole exploration thing, all of a game’s elements need to come together in a way that makes it feel like exploration: a fitting atmosphere needs to be conveyed, art design needs to extenuate the importance of certain areas, and the power-ups should generally feel like they give you access to new areas organically.
+The overall structure works out pretty well, as proven by the success of all the other games that have employed it over the years.
+In Strider, however, it is not used quite as elegantly as, say, Super Metroid.
+To really pull off the whole exploration thing, all of a game’s elements need to come together in a way that makes it feel like exploration: a fitting atmosphere needs to be conveyed, the art design needs to extenuate the importance of certain areas, and the power-ups should generally feel like they give you access to new areas organically.
 This isn’t really the case here.
 Outside of background and general aesthetic, areas hardly have anything unique to offer over any other, and most of the doors clearly label which upgrade you need to have in order to pass through them.
 The latter draws attention to the structure of the game, practically shouting “see that door on the left there?
 Yeah, you need the ice sword for that one.
 And the door to your right?
 Not happening.
 Not till you find the kunai, chump.”
 Not only that, but the game always pinpoints the next location on your map, telling you where to find the next necessary upgrade, then showing you where to use it.
-This decision is particularly confounding, because it runs contrary to the exploration that the design is trying to encourage, now doesn’t it?
+This decision is particularly confounding, because it runs contrary to the exploration that the design is trying to encourage, doesn’t it?

-And satisfying is a word that describes this game well.
+And “satisfying” is a word that describes this game well.
 It’s satisfying to use the different blade types in conjunction, such as the standard projectile-deflecting plasma type, or the more damaging fire sabre.
 It’s satisfying to finally nail the patterns of the more well-designed bosses.
-One particularly creative boss is actually invocative of bullet hell games, combining reflexes with careful reading of projectile trajectory.
+One particularly creative boss is actually evocative of bullet hell games, combining reflexes with careful reading of projectile trajectory.
 Hell, it’s satisfying to fight a normal enemy grunt: like the arcade games of old, Strider brims with flashy graphics and tons of hit spark, as each slash of your blade sets loose a fountain of sparks and is accompanied by fitting sound effects.
 But while the graphics and sound compliment the gameplay well, their quality wavers a bit elsewhere in the game.

 That’s not to say the graphics are bad, even in spite of the fact that this is downloadable budget title.
-With full 3D models and backgrounds that change angles according to how your perspective changes, Strider looks quite nice when you’re blazing through areas, epically with the aforementioned comic book effects.
+With full 3D models and backgrounds that change angles according to how your perspective changes, Strider looks quite nice when you’re blazing through areas, especially with the aforementioned comic book effects.
 The areas are sometimes let down by their artistic design though; for every interesting-looking futurist cityscape there’s a perfunctory sewer section or laboratory.
 The character models themselves are underwhelming as well, though this is only an issue when the camera comes close to them, which is the case during the cutscenes.
 Though there are few, these cutscenes are more irritating than interesting, what with the nondescript story and underwhelming voice work.
 The music isn’t much to speak of, either.